saulocantanhede/tfgreek2/docs/features/strong.md

 ## Feature description

-Number of the lexeme according to Strong's numbering system.
+The `strong` feature provides the number of the lexeme according to Strong's numbering system.
+This system assigns a unique number to each root word in the original biblical languages, facilitating easier reference and study.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.